BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

  ## Setting up Package Shipments

- These are recommended steps for setting up
+ Objects from the Endevor CSIQSENU library are standard [IBM File Tailoring Skeletons](https://www.ibm.com/docs/en/zos/3.1.0?topic=reference-defining-file-tailoring-skeletons), whereas objects from Endevor's CSIQOPTN libary use a syntax that is unique to package shipping.
+Here are some recommended steps for setting up Package Shipments:

  - Check the RJCLROOT value on your Defaults table.
 Techdoc says...

     "The generation of the remote copy and delete job stream is controlled by the C1DEFLTS specification for RJCLROOT keyword.
 RJCLROOT specifies the member root for the package ship remote JCL model."

 - If you modify any of the CSIQSENU or CSIQOPTN members, consider placing them into an override library, separate from the Endevor product library.
-Then, make sure your override libraary(s) are concatenated in your C1BMXJOB, or whatever equivalent you are using.
+Then, make sure your override library(s) are concatenated in your C1BMXJOB, or whatever equivalent you are using.
 Where you see a CSIQOPTN, or a CSIQSENU library, you may concatenate your override library above it.
-See also the **Tips and Techniques** section below.
+See also the **Tips and Techniques** section below for more.

-- Comment the members you modify.
+- Comment the members you modify, so that when you are viewing package shipment jobs, you will be able to easily find the contributing objects that created them.

 ## Commenting Package Shipment Jobs

 Generous commenting of your package shipping objects helps you to connect jobs to their originations.
-Remote and confirmation jobs might be commented this way, giving you backward pointers to the origin of each package shipment.
+Remote and confirmation jobs might be commented this way (after variable substitution), giving you backward pointers to the origin of each package shipment.

     //SHIPJOBR  JOB (123000),'FROM DEV1',CLASS=A,PRTY=6,
     //  MSGCLASS=X,REGION=0M